splunk/security_content/README.md

 ```
 contentctl-ng build
 ```
-**NOTE** - The contentctl build command ensures that all yml files adhere to the defined specifications and are up-to-date.
+**NOTE** - The contentctl build command ensures that all YML files adhere to the defined specifications and are up-to-date.
 It checks for required fields, correct data types, and overall consistency, helping maintain the integrity and quality of the content.

 # VS Code Snippets ✂️